-The Listening Tour In order to rethink the most fundamental pieces of our identity, we first had to talk to the people who knew us best: our community.
+In order to rethink the most fundamental pieces of our identity, we first had to talk to the people who knew us best: our community.
 We embarked on a Listening Tour, gathering feedback from members, volunteers, donors, partners, activists, education participants, community scientists, Backyard Habitat participants, our sister Oregon Audubon chapters, frontline communities, young audiences, and people who visited our sanctuary.

 Nearly 600 people participated in the Listening Tour, helping to set the foundation of what would become our new brand.
 We learned so much, including how our community values our conservation work, our commitment to science and collaboration, and our work to inspire all people to love and protect nature.
 We also heard the important message that this community cares deeply about the intersections between the environment and social justice, and that both need to be tended to in order to achieve our goals.
 And we learned that people value the strength of this community and being surrounded by others who care as deeply about the environment as they do.

 Using the feedback, we set to work to look at all the aspects of our brand, starting with our logo and tagline.

 The Great Blue Heron has been the face of Portland Audubon since the 1980s, soon after then Conservation Director Mike Houck convinced Mayor Bud Clark to make the species Portland’s official city bird.
 The Great Blue Heron delights both children and adults, avid birders and folks new to nature.
 It can be found from city parks to the most remote wildlife refuges in the state.
 We changed the design, updating it to incorporate habitat — after all, a bird needs a healthy environment to thrive — and kept the Great Blue Heron to represent our work.